Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 2 oz lemon-lime soda

-Mix sports drink and lemonade over ice.
-Top with soda.
-Add glitter and lemon slice.
-Blue sports drinks work great for getting that electric blue color without alcohol.
+Mix sports drink and lemonade over ice, top with soda.
+Blue sports drinks nail the electric color without alcohol.

 • 2 oz peach schnapps